-This (fairly) simple theory explains HSN in quantative terms.
+This (fairly) simple theory explains HSN in quantitative terms.
 In other words, it is feasible.
 This is not the same as being established to be true, and as cutoff seems to depend on acceleration as well, it cannot be entirely correct.

 As mentioned in the mechanistic discussion, the old German literature suggested that HSN was due to a nystagmus that was revealed by head shaking.
 The unpublished model below implements this idea, showing that it is feasible (though not necessarily correct).